meamy/tietze/examples/README.md

-# Lafont Examples
+# Tietze Examples

-This directory provides a series of simple Lafont tutorials.
+This directory provides a series of simple Tietze tutorials.
 - **Tutorial 1 (explicit_monoids)**: defining monoids and proving derivations.
 - **Tutorial 2 (implicit_groups)**: implicit reasoning about groups as quotient monoids.
 - **Tutorial 3 (implicit_abgroups)**: implicit reasoning about abelian goups as quotient groups.